Aymen-Tirchi/fos-scraper/README.md

 # Web Scraper

 This project is a web scraper built using Python.
-It scrapes data from a specific website and performs automated tasks.
+It scrapes data from https://www.ouedkniss.com/automobiles/1

 ## Prerequisites